 Your new pieces were designed and made with care by independent designers.
-They're built to last, but require a little TLC to keep looking their best!
+They're built to last and require a little TLC to keep 'em looking their best!

 While you're wearing your jewelry, try to keep it away from moisture--sweat, lotion, rain, etc.--as much as possible.
 In between wearings, we recommend you do what we do at the shop: store jewelry in a plastic bag to protect it from air and moisture, and use a soft cloth to gently buff and brighten anything that looks a little duller than it used to.

 We carry a few different metals in the shop, including: